-The following three sergers (also known as overlock sewing machines) are models that I have had a chance to use during my time teaching sewing.
-All of them are excellent sergers, but as you will see in the reviews below, the Juki MO654DE is my choice if you are looking for high quality overlocker that isn’t going to cost you an arm and a leg.
+The five sergers (also known as overlock sewing machines) featured in this article are models that I have had a chance to use during my time teaching sewing.
+All of them are excellent sergers, but as you will see in the reviews below, the Juki MO654DE is my choice if you are looking for an excellent, high quality overlocker that isn’t going to cost you an arm and a leg.

-If you are a beginner or just starting our with sewing or want the least expensive, but still reliable serger, then you should consider the Brother 1034D.
+However, if you are a beginner or won’t be using a serger all that often or maybe you want something a little less expensive, then you should consider the Brother 1034D.

 Let’s get on with the reviews…